RimWorld: Legacy

-A team of RimWorld modders responsible for the Combat Extended mod went on to create Ascent Of Ashes, a colony simulation game inspired by RimWorld that was planned to be released in early access in November 2023, but has since been pushed back to July 2025.
+A team of RimWorld modders responsible for the Combat Extended mod went on to create Ascent of Ashes, a colony simulation game inspired by RimWorld that was planned to be released in early access in November 2023, but was pushed back to July 2025.
+Ascent of Ashes released in early access on July 25, 2025.
 Another game that took inspiration from RimWorld was Palworld, an action-adventure, survival, and monster-taming game that released as early access in January 2024.

 Downloadable content

 On February 24, 2020, the first downloadable content, "Royalty", was released with the 1.1 update, adding a new empire faction and psylink technology for colonists to use.
 It introduces royal titles, mechanoid clusters, 13 new original songs, and additional quests, body implants, and types of weapons.

 On July 20, 2021, the second DLC, "Ideology", was released with the 1.3 update, adding belief systems based around several memes which make up the core of the ideology.
 Each ideology adds new buildings, apparel, quests, and social roles.
 As a part of the free update which released alongside it, new raid types, animal pens, mortar barrels, and caravan reworks were added.

 On October 21, 2022, the third DLC, "Biotech", was released alongside the 1.4 update.
 The DLC introduces a new mechanoid building mechanic, allowing the construction of robots named mechanoids that can assist the colony with labor or combat, the ability for colonists to become pregnant and raise new families, and new options to genetically modify colonists into xenohumans granting special abilities and traits.
 New factions with xenohumans are added, ranging from super soldiers to Neanderthals.
 Pollution emitted from constructed mechanoids can cause severe damage to colonies by causing sickness, sun blockage from smog, and the awakening of hibernating underground creatures.

 On March 13, 2024, the fourth DLC, "Anomaly", was announced on X. The DLC adds more horror gameplay aspects.
 It was released on April 11, accompanied with a free major update which integrated popular mods into the base game.

 On June 11, 2025, a fifth DLC, "Odyssey", was announced to be released alongside the 1.6 update.
 This DLC focuses on expanding exploration and adds features such as player-built gravships, additional environments for players to explore, and new landmarks, animals, and equipment.
 "Odyssey" was released on July 11, 2025, a month after it was announced.